Any MCC credit student in good financial standing may use the payment plan for a $35 sign-up fee.

 I never attended any class sessions?You are responsible for officially dropping yourself from classes you do not plan to attend.
 If anticipated financial aid or a hold has been placed on your account, your classes will not automatically drop for non-payment.

 I only attended one class session?It is your responsibility to officially drop yourself from class as soon as you plan to not continue.
 The cost of tuition is adjusted per the drop percent for that particular week.
-See the schedule of classes for the policy.
+See the MCC refund policy and schedule.

 I stopped going; financial aid was supposed to pay?If you never attended and had anticipated financial aid, you must go to class to be eligible to receive financial aid funds.
 It you are a federal student aid recipient, you must attend all classes in which you are enrolled.
 If you stop attending all of the classes before completing 60% of the semester, money is owed back to the financial aid program.
-See the schedule of classes for the policy under repayment of federal financial aid.
+See the Financial Aid FAQs.

 Federal financial aid recipients must attend all classes in which they are enrolled.
 If you stop attending all of your classes before 60% of the semester, MCC must pay back the federal aid you did not "earn" to the U.S. Department of Education.
 You must reimburse MCC for these funds.
 Note to loan borrowers: remember, you must remain enrolled at least half time to receive a loan disbursement.